wallacegibbon/e-language-compiler/README.md

 The `26` indicates the interrupt ID which can be found in the chip documentation.

-When writting C code, users usually need to read/write assembly files and linkers files to make ISR work.
+> When writting C code, users usually need to read/write assembly files and linkers files to make ISR work.
-We don't need those things in E language, we can write ISRs as long as we have the chip document.
+> We don't need to do those things in E language, we can write ISRs as long as we have the chip document.
-This is one of the features that make E language friendly to electronic hobbyists.
+> This is one of the features that make E language friendly to electronic hobbyists.

 ## The `void` Type